joshuawprice/personal/howtopassai.com/docs/algorithms/index.md

 ### (Loop) invariant

 In an iterative algorithm, a loop invariant is a property that is maintained throughout the computation.
 It also exists for recursive design, it’s then just called an invariant.
 It is usually an easier or smaller instance of the final problem you are trying to solve which the algorithm expand at each iteration until you have solved the entire problem (which will be given by the breaking condition of the loop or recursive calls).
 This is a very useful algorithm design tool, but can also be used to prove the correctness of an algorithm.

+## Tail recursion

+Tail recursion can be used to remove multiple recursive calls in a recursive algorithm implementation, thereby significantly shrinking the tree size.
+See [tail recursive fibonacci](./fibonacci-sequence) on the fibonacci page.